Silas Weir Mitchell (actor): Early life and education

 Mitchell was born and raised in Philadelphia, Pennsylvania.
-He is named after an ancestor, the 19th century physician and author Silas Weir Mitchell.
+He is named after an ancestor, the 19th-century physician and author Silas Weir Mitchell.

-He attended The Montgomery County Day School (formerly in Gladwyne, Pennsylvania) for his elementary school years; is a graduate of St. Paul's School, a college-preparatory boarding school in Concord, New Hampshire, (1987); Brown University (1991) in Rhode Island, where he majored in Theatre and Religion; and the University of California San Diego, Master of Fine Arts graduate acting program.
+He attended The Montgomery County Day School (formerly in Gladwyne, Pennsylvania) for his elementary school years; is a graduate of St. Paul's School, a college-preparatory boarding school in Concord, New Hampshire (1987); Brown University (1991) in Rhode Island, where he majored in Theatre and Religion; and the University of California San Diego, Master of Fine Arts graduate acting program.

 After graduating from Brown, he spent some time in New York City, acting in minor theatre productions.

 Career

 Mitchell has had recurring guest roles in such television series as 24 as Eli Stram; Numb3rs; My Name Is Earl as Earl's ex-con friend Donny Jones; and Prison Break as escapee Charles "Haywire" Patoshik.
 On the DVD commentary for Prison Break, he mentions he had previously auditioned for the roles of Theodore "T-Bag" Bagwell and Lincoln Burrows.
 Mitchell plays the role of an insane prison inmate in both Prison Break and My Name Is Earl.
 He also appears in Rat Race (2001) as Lloyd (The Hardware Store Guy), and in The Whole Ten Yards as Yermo.

 One of his most notable roles is that of mentally unstable recurring character James Hogan on Cold Case.
-Mitchell also made appearances on CSI: Miami, CSI: NY, Law & Order: SVU, Burn Notice as charming but unstable arms dealer Seymour, Dexter, Monk, Six Feet Under, X-Files, The Closer, and Boomtown.
+Mitchell also made appearances on ER, CSI: Miami, CSI: NY, Law & Order: Special Victims Unit, Burn Notice as charming but unstable arms dealer Seymour, Dexter, Monk, Six Feet Under, The X-Files, The Closer, and Boomtown.
 He also appeared on the show CSI in the Season 6 episode "Room Service".

-In 2008, Silas made an appearance in seventh and final season of the U.S. cop show The Shield.
+In 2008, Silas made an appearance in seventh and final season of the U.S. police procedural show The Shield.

 In 2009, he appeared in A Fork in the Road, alongside Jaime King, and in Halloween 2.
 Mitchell also appeared in Fox's TV show, Mental with Chris Vance, also from Prison Break.

 In October 2011, Mitchell was cast as Monroe in the NBC TV series Grimm.
+He portrayed Monroe throughout the series' six year run.